Ski tour

 Directions

-The tour starts in the mountain village of Baad, which can be easily reached by bus (Walserbus from Oberstdorf).
-First we follow the winter hiking trail in the direction of Bärgunttal until a junction.
-There we keep to the left and continue on the “Brunnenweg” (not scattered).
-After about 30 minutes we reach the Bärgunthütte, which is also open in winter.
-From here we follow the course of the summer path until we reach the material cable car of the Stierlochalpe.
-From here we leave the path and follow the material cable car up to the west.
-At the mountain station of the cable car, we turn left (south) and track past the dark wooden hut.
-Further to the right (west) we zigzag up a wooded rope step.
-From here we follow the broad ridge to the west.
-Once at the top (at approx. 1,800m) we go left (south) over a steep slope up into a spacious basin under the “Älpelekopf” called the northern summit of the Heiterberg.
-Now we go in a large right-hand arc (towards the west) on the shoulder in the ridge, which is often overgrown, which is called chamois foot.
+The start of the route is in the mountain village of Baad, which can be easily reached by bus (Walserbus from Oberstdorf).
+First, we follow the plowed winter hiking trail towards Bärgunttal to a fork.
+There we keep left and continue on the “Panoramaweg” (not plowed, formerly “Brunnenweg”) past the Alpe Widderstein to the Bärgunthütte, which is also operated in winter.
+From there, we follow the summer trail to the valley station of the material cable car of the Stierlochalpe.
+Here, we leave the trail to the right and follow the material cable car upwards to the west.
+At a support of the cable car, we turn left (south) and skin through a small forested area into an open space.
+There, keeping right, we continue up a forested rope step.
+From here we follow the wide ridge to the west.
+Upon reaching the top (at about 1,800 m), we go left (south) up a steep slope into a wide basin beneath the Älpelekopf.
+Now we proceed in a large right curve (heading west) onto the often wind-blown shoulder on the ridge, which is called Gamsfuß.

 Descent